UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-onetest-server/usage.md

 ## Integrating the plug-in by using JSON file

 The JSON file contains the information for creating a value stream.
 Within the JSON file is a section for integrations.
 It is in this section that plug-in properties can be defined.
-Refer to the JSON sample code in the Configuration Properties section.
+For JSON sample refer set up section.

 To integrate the plug-in using a JSON, perform the following steps:

 1. Navigate to value stream page, and then click the necessary value stream.
 2. Click **wrench icon**, and then Select **Edit value stream** to modify the JSON file in the code or tree view editors.
 3. Alternatively, you can also click **Download JSON** option to download the JSON file, and then select the Import JSON option to upload the revised JSON file.
 4. Edit the integration information in the JSON file to add the plug-in configuration properties.
-Refer to JSON sample code in the Configuration Properties section more details.
+Refer to JSON sample code in the Configuration Properties section for more details.
 5. Click **Save**.

 For **JSON sample** refer set up section.